relaymesh/githook/README.md

     emit: pr.opened.ready
   - when: action == "closed" && merged == true
     emit: pr.merged
+    drivers: [amqp, http]
 ```

 ## Normalized Event Model
 Provider: github, gitlab, bitbucket
 Name:     pull_request, push, ...
 Data:     flattened payload fields used by rules

+Nested fields are flattened with dot paths and array indices:
+- `pull_request.draft`
+- `pull_request.commits[0].created`
+- `pull_request.commits[]` (full array)

+Rule driver targeting:
+- `drivers` is optional on each rule.
+- When omitted, the event is published to all configured drivers.
+- When set, only those drivers receive the event.

 ## Watermill Drivers
 gochannel: